suusan2go/protoeasy-go/README.md

 * We have the modifiers for a bunch of other files, but specifically `Mgoogle/api/annotations.proto=github.com/gengo/grpc-gateway/third_party/googleapis/google/api,Mgoogle/protobuf/empty.proto=go.pedge.io/google-protobuf`.
 More on this later.
 * The directive `--grpc-gateway_out` created a `bar/bar.pb.gw.go` file for us, for grpc-gateway.
 You should really check grpc-gateway out :)

+#### Automatically Imported Packages

+Protoeasy automatically imports the protocol buffers files in:

+* https://github.com/google/protobuf/tree/master/src/google/protobuf, done using https://go.pedge.io/google-protobuf.
+These are the well-known types, and you should really check them out! google/protobuf/descriptor.proto is done from https://github.com/golang/protobuf/tree/master/protoc-gen-go/descriptor to be compatible with Go imports, but is the same file.
+* https://github.com/google/googleapis, done using https://go.pedge.io/googleapis. google/api/annotations.proto and google/api/http.proto are done using https://github.com/gengo/grpc-gateway/tree/master/third_party/googleapis/google/api, see the note at https://github.com/peter-edge/go-googleapis/blob/master/README.md.

+Track https://github.com/golang/protobuf/issues/50 for more details.

 #### More Examples

 See `make proto` and `make example` for two more example usages.